The galaxy-AGN scaling relations over 13 billion years in SHARK v2.0 (I): SMBH masses: Predicted SMBH properties

-A detailed reconstruction of all measurement uncertainties from observations is outside of the scope of this work, which include a number of assumptions in the conversion from AGN measurements to SMBH masses to BHMF \citep[e.g., see figure 3 of][]{gallo2019}, but for illustration purposes we include also the measured BHMF from \sharkII\ if we assume a universal 0.5 dex error in the measurement of $\MBH$\footnote{Our choice of error is not meant to be an accurate representation of the measurement errors in observations, but as a rough and simple approximation to showcase the possible impact of these errors in the measurement of the BHMF.}. \sharkII\ roughly matches observational local measurements of the BHMF in the $\MBH\sim$\msun{8}--\msun{10} range, below/above which \sharkII\ under/over-predicts the abundance of SMBHs.
-The match improves in the $0.2\lesssim z\lesssim6.0$ range for SMBH masses above $\sim$\msun{8}, with the observed BHMF from \citet{shankar2009,wu2022b,burke2025} all falling in between the true and error-perturbed BHMFs predicted by \sharkII.
-Below $\MBH\sim$\msun{8}, \sharkII\ is not far from the observed BHMF up to $z\sim1.5$, above which it significantly over-predicts the abundance of low-mass SMBH, though we note that observationally measuring the BHMF in this mass and redshift range poses significant challenges.
+The match improves in the $0.2\lesssim z\lesssim6.0$ range for SMBH masses above $\sim\msun{8}$, with the observed BHMF from \citet{shankar2009,wu2022b,burke2025} all falling in between the true and error-perturbed BHMFs predicted by \sharkII.
+Below $\MBH\sim\msun{8}$, \sharkII\ is not far from the observed BHMF up to $z\sim1.5$, above which it significantly over-predicts the abundance of low-mass SMBH, though we note that observationally measuring the BHMF in this mass and redshift range poses significant challenges.
 While less constraining, we also find that the \sharkII\ BHMF remains fully consistent with the observational measurements limited to specific subsets of galaxies/AGN from \citet{shen2012,ananna2022,he2024,matthee2024} across cosmic time.
 Overall, we find that \sharkII\ produces a BHMF that is in reasonable agreement with those found in the observational literature, with a prediction that a significant number of low-mass SMBHs might be found by future deeper surveys at high redshift ($z\gtrsim3$).